PipeBWrite/ae_artifact/README.md

 `output/raw_data/`, and the full-suite manifest records these paths as `output_figures_dir` and `output_raw_data_dir`.

+> You may notice that the plotting scripts under `output/scripts/` hardcode the
+> data values (e.g. the absolute raw-value labels drawn on the RocksDB and Log4j
+> bars).
+This is expected — `scripts/render_figures.py` overrides them in place
+> with the real measured values from each run's `output/raw_data/*.dat` during
+> figure rendering, so the figures produced after evaluation reflect your run
+> rather than the committed placeholders.

 Paper figure mapping:

 | Paper figure | Content | Rendered output |